lfko/python/README.md

 # python
-All python related stuff and such like that
+All python related stuff and such as that